With ever-changing political and regulatory climates, Ohio’s electric co-ops have faced many political challenges in Columbus and in Washington, D.C.

-We understand the importance of building and continuously fostering strong relationships with regulators, elected officials, and their staff.
-Educating federal and state officials on the importance of electric cooperatives, the cooperative business model, and the necessity for reliable and affordable electric service to Ohio’s cooperative members is our priority.
-We are here to amplify your collective cooperative voice at the Ohio Statehouse and on Capitol Hill.
+OEC understands the importance of building and continuously fostering strong relationships with regulators, elected officials, and their staff - and is committed to educating federal and state officials on the importance of electric cooperatives, the cooperative business model, and the necessity of reliable and affordable electric service to Ohio’s cooperative members.
+OEC amplifies the collective cooperative voice at the Ohio Statehouse and on Capitol Hill.

-Members of Ohio’s Electric Cooperatives can engage in the political process by participating in our national political action committee – Action Committee for Rural Electrification (ACRE).
-Co-op Member Owners also have an opportunity for political action by participating in Co-op Owners for Political Action — a political action committee that supports state and federal officeholders and candidates who support co-ops.
+Electric cooperative employees can engage in the political process by participating in our national political action committee – Action Committee for Rural Electrification (ACRE).
+End-of-line cooperative members can also participate through Co-op Owners for Political Action — a political action committee that supports state and federal officeholders and candidates who support co-ops.

 More than 36,000 electric cooperative members across the country support ACRE and Co-op Owners – including 6,900 from Ohio.